-22. A biopsy performed at the time of another more

-extensive procedure (e.g., excision, destruction, removal) is separately reportable under specific circumstances.

-If the biopsy is performed on a separate lesion, it is separately reportable.
-This situation may be reported with anatomic modifiers or modifier 59 or XS.

-The biopsy is not separately reportable if used for the purpose of assessing margins of resection or verifying resectability.

-If a biopsy is performed and submitted for pathologic evaluation that will be completed after the more extensive procedure is performed, the biopsy is not separately reportable with the more extensive procedure.
+22. See Chapter 1, Section A, Introduction.

-23. Fine needle aspiration (FNA) biopsies (CPT codes 10004-10012, and 10021) shall not be reported with another biopsy procedure code for the same lesion.
-For example, an FNA specimen is usually examined for adequacy when the specimen is aspirated.
+- 23. Fine needle aspiration (FNA) biopsies (CPT codes 10004-10012, and 10021) shall not be reported with another biopsy procedure code for the same lesion.
+For example, a FNA specimen is usually examined for adequacy when the specimen is aspirated.
 If the specimen is adequate for diagnosis, it is not necessary to obtain an additional biopsy specimen.
 However, if the specimen is not adequate and another type of biopsy (e.g., needle, open) is subsequently performed at the same patient encounter, the physician shall report only one code, either the biopsy code or the FNA code.
-(CPT code 10022 was deleted January 1, 2019.)

-24. The NCCI PTP edit with Column One CPT code 45385 (Flexible colonoscopy with removal of tumor(s), polyp(s), or lesion(s) by snare technique) and Column Two CPT code 45380 (Flexible colonoscopy with single or multiple biopsies) may be appropriately bypassed by using modifier 59 or XS.
+(CPT code 10022 was deleted January 1, 2019.) - 24.
+The NCCI PTP edit with Column One CPT code 45385 (Flexible colonoscopy with removal of tumor(s), polyp(s), or lesion(s) by snare technique) and Column Two CPT code 45380 (Flexible colonoscopy with single or multiple biopsies) may be appropriately bypassed by using modifier 59 or XS.
 Use of modifier 59 or XS is only appropriate if the 2 procedures are performed on separate lesions.
-Use of modifier 59 or XE is only appropriate if the 2 procedures are performed at separate patient encounters.

-25. If the code descriptor of a HCPCS/CPT code includes the phrase, "separate procedure," the procedure is subject to NCCI PTP edits based on this designation.
-The NCCI program does not allow separate reporting of a procedure designated as a "separate procedure" when it is performed at the same patient encounter as another procedure in an anatomically related area through the same skin incision, orifice, or surgical approach.

-26. Most NCCI PTP edits for codes describing procedures that may be performed on bilateral organs or structures (e.g., arms, eyes, kidneys, or lungs) allow use of NCCI PTP-associated modifiers (modifier indicator of "1") because the 2 codes of the code pair edit may be reported if the 2 procedures are performed on contralateral organs or structures.
+Use of modifier 59 or XE is only appropriate if the 2 procedures are performed at separate patient encounters. - 25.
+If the code descriptor of a HCPCS/CPT code includes the phrase, "separate procedure," the procedure is subject to NCCI PTP edits based on this designation.
+The NCCI program does not allow separate reporting of a procedure designated as a "separate procedure" when it is performed at the same patient encounter as another procedure in an anatomically related area through the same skin incision, orifice, or surgical approach. - 26.
+Most NCCI PTP edits for codes describing procedures that may be performed on bilateral organs or structures (e.g., arms, eyes, kidneys, or lungs) allow use of NCCI PTP-associated modifiers (modifier indicator of "1") because the 2 codes of the code pair edit may be reported if the 2 procedures are performed on contralateral organs or structures.
 Most of these code pairs should not be reported with NCCI PTP-associated modifiers when the corresponding procedures are performed on the ipsilateral organ or structure unless there is a specific coding rationale to bypass the edit.
 The existence of the NCCI PTP edit indicates that the 2 codes generally should not be reported together unless the 2 corresponding procedures are performed at 2 separate patient encounters or 2 separate anatomic sites.
-However, if the corresponding procedures are performed at the same patient encounter and in contiguous structures, NCCI PTPassociated modifiers should generally not be used.

-27. If fluoroscopy is performed during an endoscopic procedure, it is integral to the procedure.
-This principle applies to all endoscopic procedures including, but not limited to, laparoscopy, hysteroscopy, thoracoscopy, arthroscopy, esophagoscopy, colonoscopy, other GI endoscopy, laryngoscopy, bronchoscopy, and cystourethroscopy.

-28. If the code descriptor for a HCPCS/CPT code, "CPT Manual" instruction for a code, or Medicaid NCCI policy for a code indicates that the procedure includes radiologic guidance, a physician shall not separately report a HCPCS/CPT code for radiologic guidance including, but not limited to, fluoroscopy, ultrasound, computed tomography, or magnetic resonance imaging codes.
+However, if the corresponding procedures are performed at the same patient encounter and in contiguous structures, NCCI PTP-associated modifiers should generally not be used. - 27.
+If fluoroscopy is performed during an endoscopic procedure, it is integral to the procedure.
+This principle applies to all endoscopic procedures including, but not limited to, laparoscopy, hysteroscopy, thoracoscopy, arthroscopy, esophagoscopy, colonoscopy, other GI endoscopy, laryngoscopy, bronchoscopy, and cystourethroscopy. - 28.
+If the code descriptor for a HCPCS/CPT code, "CPT Manual" instruction for a code, or Medicaid NCCI policy for a code indicates that the procedure includes radiologic guidance, a physician shall not separately report a HCPCS/CPT code for radiologic guidance including, but not limited to, fluoroscopy, ultrasound, computed tomography, or magnetic resonance imaging codes.
 If the physician performs an additional procedure on the same date of service for which a radiologic guidance or imaging code may be separately reported, the radiologic guidance or imaging code appropriate for that additional procedure may be reported separately with an NCCI PTP-associated modifier if appropriate.